 AILA Link Online is a fully searchable, web-based immigration law library filled with practical guidance and authoritative resources key to the practice of immigration law.
 Contains immigration-related statutes, cases and regulations as well as treatises and practice materials in immigration law.
+This resource can be accessed on the AILA LINK computer in the Law Library.

 This collection includes AALL publications such as AALL Spectrum, American Association of Law Libraries Newsletter, American Association of Law Libraries President's Newsletter, Index to Legal Periodicals and Law Library Journal, Law Library Journal, Publications Clearing House Bulletin, and Technical Services Law Librarian.